HL7/cql/input/pages/04-logicalspecification.md

 Except as noted within the documentation for each operator, if any argument evaluates to null, the result of the operation is also defined to be null.

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#datetime-operators-2,Date, DateTime, and Time Operators>> section in the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#datetime-operators-2,Date, DateTime, and Time Operators>> section in the [CQL Reference](09-b-cqlreference.html).

 === Add